 By using the Group Policy features of Windows Active Directory, you can centrally deploy, install, and manage Enterprise PDM clients throughout an organization.

 You can also perform routine maintenance tasks such as upgrading, patching, and removing clients from a central location, without going to individual workstations.

-If you distribute the clients using an administrative image, you must deploy Microsoft XML Core Services (MSXML) 6.0 and .Net Framework 3.0 to all clients.
+If you distribute the clients using an administrative image, you must deploy Microsoft XML Core Services (MSXML) 6.0 and .Net Framework 4.0 to all clients.

-For information on distributing MSXML and .Net Framework, see http://msdn.microsoft.com/en-us/library/aa964979(v=vs.85).aspx.
+For information on distributing MSXML and .Net Framework, see http://msdn.microsoft.com/en-us/library/ee390831.aspx.

-You are no longer required to deploy the SQL_DMO components to clients.
+You are no longer required to deploy the SQL\DMO components to clients.